oneapi-src/oneDNN/rfcs/20220310-hip-support/README.md

 ## Build command
-export CC=/path/to/hip/install/bin/clang    --> hip supported SYCL C compiler export CXX=/path/to/hip/install/bin/clang++ -->  hip supported SYCL CPP compiler mkdir build cd build cmake -DDNNL_CPU_RUNTIME=DPCPP -DDNNL_GPU_RUNTIME=SYCL -DDNNL_GPU_VENDOR=AMD ..
+export CC=/path/to/hip/install/bin/clang    --> hip supported SYCL C compiler

+export CXX=/path/to/hip/install/bin/clang++ -->  hip supported SYCL CPP compiler

+mkdir build

+cd build

+cmake -DDNNL_CPU_RUNTIME=DPCPP -DDNNL_GPU_RUNTIME=SYCL -DDNNL_GPU_VENDOR=AMD ..

 ## Open Questions
-The implementation is subject to change as we go through the review and the testing phases.
+The implementation is subject to change as we go through the review and the testing phases

-Currently the HIP support for DPCPP(SYCL) compiler is in experimental stage, and the backend is not completely supported on AMD devices.
+Currently the HIP support for DPCPP(SYCL) compiler is in experimental stage, and the backend is not completely supported on AMD devices

-Hence this effort will also explore any alternatives for running HIP backend on AMD platforms.
+Hence this effort will also explore any alternatives for running HIP backend on AMD platforms